Bruce A. Kilday

 • Panelist for Police Liability in California seminar for Lorman Education Services, 2002, 2004, 2011, & 2012

-• Lecturer in Dealing with Informants course for Calif.
-Dept. of Justice (P.O.S.T.) and Lecturer on Sexual Harassment for Calif.
+• Lecturer for Sexual Harassment, for Calif.
 Association of Work Experience Educators, 1999

 • Taught Civil Liability, Sexual Harassment, and Employment Discrimination to Sacramento Police Department Supervisors, 1995